UC-Davis-molecular-computing/scadnano/README.md

 See the [tutorial](tutorial/tutorial.md) for more details.

 A standard DNA origami rectangle, for instance, can be created in about 10 minutes.
-One downside is that a complete novice, who has no idea where staples ought to go, does not have a default push-button way to create an initial design without using autostaple.
+One downside is that a complete novice, who has no idea where staples ought to go or what they should look like, does not have a default push-button way to create an initial design without using autostaple.
 However, numerous example designs are provided to learn what good staple design looks like.

 See the [tutorial](tutorial/tutorial.md) for detailed instructions on creating a 24-helix DNA origami rectangle using the scadnano web interface.